p360-workshop/DevDays-2020/Elasticsearch/05-lab.md

 ```

 The sample data model, that is going to be pushed is created as below.
-The Elastic indecx is configured through application configurations
+The Elastic index is configured through application configurations

 ```